 Marguerite began her training as a violinist at age five, developing a lifelong love of music.
 She is a trained Suzuki Early Childhood Education Teacher and Suzuki Violin Teacher.
 Marguerite also has training and experience in Kodaly and Music Mind Games.
 Marguerite performed with the La Jolla Symphony, Redwood Symphony and numerous string quartets.
 She developed a love of Indian classical music and plays East/West fusion with her husband, an accomplished Tabla player.
 During her two-year stay in Singapore in between San Diego and the Bay Area, Marguerite taught children from many different countries and backgrounds and enjoyed being a student herself, learning the Sitar!
 She was an active member of the International Women’s Choir of Singapore singing, playing violin and serving as a substitute director.

-Her past writing work includes publications for the Suzuki Music Association of California—San Diego Branch quarterly newsletter, Strings Magazine, various e-books.
+Her past professional writing work includes publications for the Suzuki Music Association of California - San Diego Branch quarterly newsletter, Strings Magazine, and over a dozen published manuals.
 She successfully runs several blogs including her Suzuki education blog, Rethinking Genius.

 Danielle is the Director of San Diego Suzuki Institute at Point Loma Nazarene University.
 The non-profit institute was founded in 2017.
 She is a faculty member with the San Diego Suzuki School of Music and has been teaching full time since 2008.
 Her students have won string competition awards and earn top positions in youth symphonies.